Y4niv/spatial-audio-switcher/README.md

 [SoundVolumeCommandLine](https://www.nirsoft.net/utils/sound_volume_command_line.html) console application from NirSoft is needed to control the audio device.
 Download it and put it inside Resources directory.

-[SoundVolumeView](https://www.nirsoft.net/utils/sound_volume_view.html) is the GUI version of SoundVolumeCommandLine.
+_**Optional:**_ [SoundVolumeView](https://www.nirsoft.net/utils/sound_volume_view.html) is the GUI version of SoundVolumeCommandLine.
 The scripts also provides a link to open it.
 Download it and put it inside Resources directory.
-But it is not necessary to use the script.
+But it is **not necessary** in order to use the script.

 To run the script you need to install [AutoHotkey v2](https://www.autohotkey.com/).